Juptune/juptune/README.md

 Only Linux is supported, and that likely won't ever change.

-**I currently don't accept MRs for this project - really small things like tiny bug fixes may be merged in however**

 **NOTE: This README is kind of outdated, which I'll eventually get around to fixing...**

 # Getting Started